BA Film and Television (4M5N)

 The University of Bristol has a long history of innovation in the study of film and television.
 In the late 1960s, Professor George Brandt introduced film and television studies to the University curriculum and the subject has been taught at Bristol ever since.

-In the Department of Film and Television, guided by leading scholars and practitioners, you will explore the history of film and television, considering theoretical perspectives and appreciating how films are made.
-You will also engage in practical filmmaking.
+In the Department of Film and Television, guided by leading scholars and practitioners, you will learn to combine critical, historical, theoretical and practical approaches to the study of film and television.
+You will explore how films are made and engage in a range of creative work throughout the programme.

-You will be trained in scholarly investigation and critical thinking through essay writing, presentations, and through working collaboratively in groups to make short films.
-Throughout your studies you will learn from a variety of film and television professionals and in your final year you will have the chance to undertake a placement in the creative industries.
+You will be trained in scholarly investigation and critical thinking through essay writing and presentations, and you will work collaboratively in groups to design projects and make short films.
+Throughout your studies you will learn from a variety of film and television professionals.
+In your final year you will examine the film and television industries and have the opportunity to undertake a placement or industrial project.

 Full details about the course structure and units for this course can be viewed in the programme catalogue.Go to programme catalogue